NREL/HPC/docs/Documentation/Systems/Kestrel/Running/example_sbatch.md

     cd /scratch/$USER
     srun my_graphics_intensive_scripting
     ```
+    *Currently, `source /nopt/nrel/apps/gpu_stack/env_cpe23.sh` is necessary to access GPU modules.
+This is subject to change as the system improves.*

+    The `CUDA_VISIBLE_DEVICES` environment variable specifies the GPU(s) your programs will run on, and is included for the sake of completeness.
+Read more about this environment variable [here](https://developer.nvidia.com/blog/cuda-pro-tip-control-gpu-visibility-cuda_visible_devices/).

 ??? example "Sample serial batch script with partial GPU request"
     GPU nodes can be shared so you may request fewer than all 4 GPUs on a node.
 When doing so, you must also request appropriate CPU cores and memory with the `--ntasks-per-node=<NUM_CPUS>` and `--mem=<MEMORY_REQUEST>` flags, respectively.